Myth512/chip-8/README.md

 Currently only way to change settings is to change macros in /include/constants.h and recompile project.

-* To change resolution adjust SCALE, new resolution is 64*SCALE x 32*SCALE.
+* To change resolution adjust SCALE
+* To change volume adjust VOLUME
 * There are 5 color themes, to change just define one of them.
 ![Themes showcase](images/themes.jpg)

 ## Improvements

-* Add sound
+* Implement Super CHIP-48 instructions
 * Enhance UI
+* Add normal settings
 * Fix flickering
-* Add normal settings